aws/aws-xray-java-agent/README.md

 **I've built the agent and published it as a Lambda Layer but it's still not instrumenting any of my downstream calls.**

 One of the most common reasons why this might be happening is that your Lambda Function does not contain all the necessary transitive dependencies the agent requires.
-As a sanity check, we'd recommend downloading the lambda layer and manually seeing if any depencies are missing.
+As a sanity check, we'd recommend downloading the lambda layer and manually seeing if any dependencies are missing.
 You may cross reference it with the `compile` scoped dependencies seen [here](/aws-xray-auto-instrumentation-agent-runtime/pom.xml)

 ## Documentation